-It involved a famous scene at the end of the iconic 1952 movie The Quiet Man.
+It involved a famous scene at the end of the iconic 1952 movie.

 In the scene, Maureen O’Hara’s character Mary Kate Danaher is stood outside by a stream with her husband Sean Thornton, who was played by John Wayne.